Sanyuktarajput26/ds_trader_sentiment_analysis/README.md

 Traders are more active and more profitable during Fear and Extreme Fear periods.
 During Greed and Extreme Greed, both activity and profit are lower.
-This suggests that better opportunities often appear when the market is fearful rather than greedy.
+This suggests that better opportunities often appear when the market is fearful rather than greedy..